 What are Bumper Plates?

-Bumper plates; or just bumpers, are Olympic weightlifting plates that are made of thick, hard rubber for the purpose of allowing a loaded bar to be safely dropped without risk of damaging the plates themselves, the lifting platform, or in the case of most garage gyms; the floor.
-Bumpers are available in both pounds and kilograms in the same weight variety as normal cast-iron strength training and powerlifting plates.
-Most general purpose bumpers are black, though colored varieties do exist.
-Competition bumper plates are almost always color coded by weight using set color schemes.
+Bumper plates; or just bumpers; are Olympic-sized weight plates that are made of thick, dense rubber for the purpose of allowing a loaded bar to be safely dropped without risk of damaging your lifting platform, the plates themselves, or in the case of most garage gyms; the floor.

 Bumper Plates or Steel Plates?